stubbles/stubbles-values/README.md

 Requirements
 ------------

 _stubbles/values_ requires at least PHP 7.3.
+For PHP 8 the minimum version of _stubbles/values_ is 9.3.

 Available classes